ItotiaHarrison/Bot-Battlr/README.md

 - As a user, I should be able to see profiles of all bots rendered in `BotCollection`.
 - As a user, I should be able to add an individual bot to my army by clicking on it.
 The selected bot should render in the `YourBotArmy` component.
 The bot can be enlisted only **once**.
 The bot **does not** disappear from the `BotCollection`.
 - As a user, I should be able to release a bot from my army by clicking on it.
 The bot disappears from the `YourBotArmy` component.
-- As a user, I can sort bots by their health, damage or armor.
-For this, create a new component, `SortBar`.
+- As a user, I should be able to discharge a bot from their service forever, by deleting it both from the backend and frontend.
+For this task, create a button on the `BotCard`.

 _Note that nothing needs to be persisted.
 Refreshing the page should clear out the current army._